alxvmr/gpresult/docs/index.en.md

 ---

 # Summary

-Displays information about the resulting set of policies for the current user on the current machine.
+Displays information about the resulting set of group policies for the current user on the current machine.

-Information about applied group policies is generated from the data obtained after the last execution of [gpupdate](https://github.com/altlinux/gpupdate).
+The information about the applied group policies is generated from the data obtained after the last execution of [gpupdate](https://github.com/altlinux/gpupdate).
 GPResult does not call the gpupdate utility.

 ## Syntax